OpenXiangShan/XiangShan-doc/docs/tutorials/reference.md

 # Acknowledgments

-This list outlines the techniques used in the Xiangshan RTL codes.
+This list outlines the techniques used in the XiangShan RTL codes.

 ## Instruction Fetching